Wilma Rudolph: Early life and education

-Rudolph was born prematurely to Blanche Rudolph at 4.5 lb on June 23, 1940, in Saint Bethlehem, Tennessee (now part of Clarksville).
-She was the twentieth of 22 children from her father Ed Rudolph's two marriages.
+Wilma Rudolph was born prematurely to Blanche Rudolph at 4.5 lb on June 23, 1940, in Saint Bethlehem, Tennessee (now part of Clarksville).
+She was the 20th of 22 children from her father Ed Rudolph's two marriages.
 Shortly after Wilma's birth, her family moved to Clarksville, Tennessee, where she grew up and attended elementary and high school.
 Her father, Ed, who worked as a railway porter and did odd jobs in Clarksville, died in 1961; her mother, Blanche, worked as a maid in Clarksville homes and died in 1994.

 Rudolph had several early childhood illnesses, including pneumonia and scarlet fever, and she contracted infantile paralysis (caused by the poliovirus) at the age of five.
-She recovered from polio but lost strength in her left leg and foot.
-Physically disabled for much of her early life, Rudolph wore a leg brace until she was twelve years old.
+Rudolph recovered from polio but lost strength in her left leg and foot.
+Physically disabled for much of her early life, Rudolph wore a leg brace until she was 12 years old.
 Because there was little medical care available to African American residents of Clarksville in the 1940s, Rudolph's parents sought treatment for her at the historically black Meharry Medical College (now Nashville General Hospital at Meharry) in Nashville, Tennessee, about 50 mi from Clarksville.

 For two years, Rudolph and her mother made weekly bus trips to Nashville for treatments to regain the use of her weakened leg.
-She also received subsequent at-home massage treatments four times a day from members of her family and wore an orthopedic shoe for support of her foot for another two years.
-Because of the treatments she received at Meharry and the daily massages from her family members, Rudolph was able to overcome the debilitating effects of polio and learned to walk without a leg brace or orthopedic shoe for support by the time she was twelve years old.
+Rudolph also received subsequent at-home massage treatments four times a day from members of her family and wore an orthopedic shoe for support of her foot for another two years.
+Because of the treatments she received at Meharry and the daily massages from her family members, Rudolph was able to overcome the debilitating effects of polio and learned to walk without a leg brace or orthopedic shoe for support by the time she was 12 years old.

 Rudolph was initially homeschooled due to the frequent illnesses that caused her to miss kindergarten and first grade.
-She began attending second grade at Cobb Elementary School in Clarksville in 1947, when she was seven years old.
-Rudolph attended Clarksville's all-black Burt High School, where she excelled in basketball and track.
+Rudolph began attending second grade at Cobb Elementary School in Clarksville in 1947 at age seven.
+She attended Clarksville's all-black Burt High School, where Rudolph excelled in basketball and track.
 During her senior year of high school, Rudolph became pregnant with her first child, Yolanda, who was born in 1958, a few weeks before her enrollment at Tennessee State University in Nashville.
 In college, Rudolph continued to compete in track.
 She also became a member of the Delta Sigma Theta sorority.
 In 1963, Rudolph graduated from Tennessee State with a bachelor's degree in education.
-Rudolph's college education was paid for through her participation in a work-study scholarship program that required her to work on the TSU campus for two hours a day.
+Her college education was paid by her participation in a work-study scholarship program that required Rudolph to work on the TSU campus for two hours a day.